Filed under: Breads / Quick Breads

 Recipe Ingredients

-Bananas: Two medium sized ones, if you are weighing it’ll be about 200g total (without the peel).
+Bananas: Two medium sized overripe bananas, if you are weighing it’ll be about 200g total (without the peel).
 Use them when they are browned (but not black) all over.

 Spices: I use a mix of cinnamon (always in my banana bread anyway), clove and ginger.
 Leave one or both of the latter out if you like and increase any of the amounts to your taste.